nodeshift/mern-workshop/README.md

     ports:
       - 27017:27017
 ```
-- Run `docker-compose up` to deploy the services.
+- Run `podman-compose up` to deploy the services.

 ## Quickstart for Kubernetes
 Requires building the images first, see the quickstart for Docker section.